leeprovoost/go-rest-api-template/README.md

 }

 type Passport struct {
-  Id           string    `json:"id"`
+  ID           string    `json:"id"`
   DateOfIssue  time.Time `json:"dateOfIssue"`
   DateOfExpiry time.Time `json:"dateOfExpiry"`
   Authority    string    `json:"authority"`
-  UserId       int       `json:"userId"`
+  UserID       int       `json:"userId"`
 }
 ```

 The first time you create a struct, you may not be aware that uppercasing and lowercasing your field names have a meaning in Go.
 It's similar to public and private members in Java.
 Uppercase = public, lowercase = private.
 There are some good discussions on Stackoverflow about [this](http://stackoverflow.com/questions/21825322/why-golang-cannot-generate-json-from-struct-with-front-lowercase-character).
 The gist is that field names that start with a lowercase letter will not be visible to json.Marshal.

 You may not want to expose your data to the consumer of your web service in this format, so you can override the way your fields are marshalled by adding ``json:"firstName"`` to each field with the desired name.
 I admit that in the past I had the habit of using underscores for my json field names, e.g. `first_name`.
-However after reading [this](http://www.slideshare.net/stormpath/rest-jsonapis) excellent presentation on API design, I got reminded that the JS in JSON stands for JavaScript and in the JavaScript world, it's common to use camelCasing so the preffered way of writing the same fieldname would be: `firstName`.
+However after reading [this](http://www.slideshare.net/stormpath/rest-jsonapis) excellent presentation on API design, I got reminded that the JS in JSON stands for JavaScript and in the JavaScript world, it's common to use camelCasing so the preferred way of writing the same field name would be: `firstName`.

 Note the use of `time.Time` for the dates instead of using a standard `string` type.
 We'll discuss the pain of marshalling and unmarshalling of JSON dates a bit later.